 Pectus excavatum can be treated surgically.
 The primary goal of surgery for pectus excavatum is to correct the chest deformity to improve a patient’s breathing and cardiac function.
 Repositioning the sternum to a more normal, outward position lessens pressure on the heart and lungs, allowing them to function more normally.
 The appearance of the chest is also dramatically improved, addressing any psychological symptoms that may also be present.

 Pectus excavatum can be corrected with the minimally invasive surgical technique called the Nuss procedure or with traditional surgery, known as the Ravitch procedure.
-Both procedures are performed at the Cleveland Clinic.
 Your surgeon will discuss which procedure is the most appropriate based on several variables.

 - The Nuss procedure: After a tiny camera is inserted into the chest to guide the procedure, two small incisions are made on either side of the chest, and a curved steel bar is inserted under the sternum.
 Individually curved for each patient, the steel bar is used to correct the depression and is secured to the chest wall on each side.
 The bar is left in place for 3 years and later removed as an outpatient procedure.